A Broken System

 A New Approach

-In 1998, Lifeline Vascular Access was created to specifically address these deficiencies and improve the delivery and coordination of vascular access care to ESRD patients.
-Over the years, four key studies have proven the safety, quality, efficiencies and economical advantages that are found in the Lifeline Vascular Access approach.
+In 1998, Lifeline Vascular Care was created to specifically address these deficiencies and improve the delivery and coordination of vascular access care to ESRD patients.
+Over the years, four key studies have proven the safety, quality, efficiencies and economical advantages that are found in the Lifeline Vascular Care approach.